 Jake is a moonshot enthusiast who has worn many hats: algorithms researcher, amateur chemist, software engineer, roboticist, vulnerability researcher and electronics hobbyist.
 He is currently in the lab as a joint undergraduate researcher and part-time software developer.

 Joshua is a graduate student in the Cornell Chemistry Department.
-His work focuses on developing new probabilistic machine learning algorithms for cryo-EM data.
+His work focuses on the intersection of statistics with electron microscopy, with a focus on developing new hypothesis testing approaches.

 Diego is a graduate student in the Cornell Center for Applied Math, jointly advised by Prof. Yunan Yang.
 His work focuses on applying Wasserstein flows to the analysis of cryo-EM data.